Druig: Eternals (2006)

 Much later, Druig is now deputy Prime Minister of Vorozheika (a fictional country to the northeast of Chechnya, formerly part of the USSR) and is currently using the name Ivan Druig.
 Druig hires Sersi to organize a party at the Vorozheikan embassy, asking her to invite wealthy guests and prominent scientists.
-He then arranges for armed men to storm the party, kidnapping the scientists and manufacturing a hostage situation - however, his troops betrayed him and he swiftly lost control of the situation.
+He then arranges for armed men to storm the party, kidnapping the scientists and manufacturing a hostage situation—however, his troops betrayed him, and he swiftly lost control of the situation.

 At this point, like Mark Curry, Druig's powers inexplicably "kick in".
 Unlike Mark Curry, he immediately gains control over his powers.
 He has displayed a limited form of telepathy, allowing him to view a person's most traumatic memory and immobilize them by forcing them to face that memory again.
 However, he does not appear to be able to read other memories from a target's mind.
 Druig also seems able to conceal his presence, by influencing the minds of others so that they do not see him - so far, the limits of this ability are unclear.

-Returning to Vorozheika, Druig then seizes control of an army unit and then quickly rounds up all heads of the government.
-He then has all the people involved in the betrayal at the embassy dragged before him and the government heads, and gives the heads a choice.
-They either kill a betrayer or kill themselves.
-After one government head tries killing Druig, and is then forced to kill himself, the other heads all turn on the betrayers.
+Returning to Vorozheika, Druig then seizes control of an army unit and rounds up all heads of the government.
+He then has all the people involved in the betrayal at the embassy dragged before himself and the government heads, giving the heads a choice: they either kill a betrayer or kill themselves.
+After one government head tries killing Druig and is forced to kill himself, the other heads turn on the betrayers.

-He then leaves to find the other Eternals, and help them prevent the Dreaming Celestial from destroying the Earth.
+He then leaves to find the other Eternals and help them prevent the Dreaming Celestial from destroying the Earth.
 In the end of the series, he remains absolute ruler of Vorozheika.
-While he in fact despises the people of Vorozheika, seeing them all as beneath him, he gladly uses his position to send out people in his intelligence services to find other "unawakened" Eternals before Thena and Ikaris, so as to mold their mind in their weakened state into following him, and using their combined forces to become the leader of the Eternals.
+While he despises the people of Vorozheika, seeing them all as beneath him, he uses his position to send out people in his intelligence services to find other "unawakened" Eternals before Thena and Ikaris, so as to mold their mind in their weakened state into following him, and using their combined forces to become the leader of the Eternals.